roweyerboat/dsc-postgrad-reviewing-presentation-content-exercises/README.md

 9) Wrap Up: Conclusion slide to reiterate the results and recommendations

 ### Question 5: Which two key bits of information are missing?
+business application and contact information
 ### Question 6: Which slides could we remove?
+2, 3, 5, 8
 ### Question 7: Which slide might have too much information?
+6